-(i) to close the Trust Agreement against, or provide limitations and restrictions in addition to the limitations and restrictions contained in the Trust Agreement on, the authentication and delivery of the Bonds;

-(ii) to add to the covenants and agreements of the Authority in the Trust Agreement, other covenants and agreements to be observed by the Authority for the purpose of further securing the Bonds;

-(iii) to surrender any right, power or privilege reserved to or conferred upon the Authority by the Trust Agreement;

-(iv) to authorize Bonds of a Series or subordinated obligations and, in connection therewith, specify and determine any matters and things relative to such Bonds or obligations not contrary to or inconsistent with the Trust Agreement;

-(v) to provide for the issuance of Guaranteed Bonds other than the Prior Bonds or, if permitted by the Act, to provide for the issuance of other Bonds that are guaranteed by the Commonwealth;

-(vi) to confirm, as further assurance, any pledge under and the subjection to any lien or pledge created or to be created by the Trust Agreement of the Revenues or of any other moneys, securities or funds;
+- (i) to close the Trust Agreement against, or provide limitations and restrictions in addition to the limitations and restrictions contained in the Trust Agreement on, the authentication and delivery of the Bonds; - (ii) to add to the covenants and agreements of the Authority in the Trust Agreement, other covenants and agreements to be observed by the Authority for the purpose of further securing the Bonds; - (iii) to surrender any right, power or privilege reserved to or conferred upon the Authority by the Trust Agreement; - (iv) to authorize Bonds of a Series or subordinated obligations and, in connection therewith, specify and determine any matters and things relative to such Bonds or obligations not contrary to or inconsistent with the Trust Agreement; - (v) to provide for the issuance of Guaranteed Bonds other than the Prior Bonds or, if permitted by the Act, to provide for the issuance of other Bonds that are guaranteed by the Commonwealth; - (vi) to confirm, as further assurance, any pledge under and the subjection to any lien or pledge created or to be created by the Trust Agreement of the Revenues or of any other moneys, securities or funds; - (vii) to cure any ambiguity or to cure, correct or supplement any defect or inconsistent provisions contained in the Trust Agreement; and - (viii) to modify the provisions of the Trust Agreement in regard to matters or questions arising thereunder as may be necessary or desirable and not contrary to or inconsistent with the Trust Agreement or to make any other changes that are not materially adverse to the Owners of Bonds.

-(vii) to cure any ambiguity or to cure, correct or supplement any defect or inconsistent provisions contained in the Trust Agreement; and to the provisions of the Trust Agreement, which Supplemental Trust Agreement, upon the filing with the Trustee of a copy thereof certified by an Authorized Officer of the Authority and upon compliance with the provisions of the Trust Agreement, shall become fully effective in accordance with its terms as provided in the Trust Agreement.
+Supplemental Trust Agreements Effective with Consent of Bondowners.
+At any time or from time to time, a Supplemental Trust Agreement may be adopted subject to consent by Bondowners in accordance with and subject to the provisions of the Trust Agreement, which Supplemental Trust Agreement, upon the filing with the Trustee of a copy thereof certified by an Authorized Officer of the Authority and upon compliance with the provisions of the Trust Agreement, shall become fully effective in accordance with its terms as provided in the Trust Agreement.